This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 run schema migrations, you need both read and write access, so you should continue to use the primary URL for those.

-However, the Lambda function only needs read access for its one database query, so you can update it to talk to the
+However, the Lambda function needs only read access for its one database query, so you can update it to talk to the

 An RDS replica can take 5–15 minutes to deploy, so be patient.
 When apply completes, head over to the

-Lambda console, click on the "lambda-rds-app" function, select
+Lambda console, click the lambda-rds-app function, select

-Figure 107:
+Figure 92.

 The Lambda function should now have the DB_HOST set to the replica’s URL, and not the primary’s.
 If everything looks